lensonp/ML_optical/README.md

  3. `PaDel_Dtb` (`padel_dtb.py`) - operates on PaDel molecule descriptor data

 Note: This version of the code could have `cmat_dtb.py` and `padel_dtb.py` as modules.
-They are classes because a previous version of the code instantiated multiple distinct databases of each type.
+They are classes because, in previous (and maybe future) versions, multiple distinct databases would exist at one time.

 ### Modules
  1. `struct_data.py` - builds and operates on `MolStruct` objects for all molecules in `mols.txt`